Workers' Comp Overview

 a close up of a wall with a gold pattern on it

-What to Do if Your California Workers' Compensation Claim is Denied
+What to Do if Your Workers' Compensation Claim in Pasadena Is Denied

 There are several reasons why a workers' compensation claim may be denied.
 Some of the most common reasons include the following: